oracle-quickstart/oci-micronaut/src/api/README.md

 ```

-The following table lists the service IDs the API application uses to discovery services:
+The following table lists the service IDs the API application uses to discover services:

 | Service ID | Description |
 | --- | --- |